 By Plinio Corrêa de Oliveira

-The following message is adapted from a Christmas greeting delivered by Prof. Plinio Corrêa de Oliveira in 1980.
-It has been translated and adapted without his revision. —Ed.
+The preceding article is taken from an informal lecture Professor Plinio Corrêa de Oliveira gave on the feast of Our Lady Help of Christians, May 24, 1995.
+It has been translated and adapted for publication without his revision. –Ed.